nelsonfigueroa/nelson.cloud/content/posts/2024-04-04-how-i-discover-blogs.md

 **https://1mb.club**

 These sites all have the same idea in that they are collections of sites that are under a certain size (at least for the home page).
-There's lots of blogs to discover among all three lists.
+There are lots of blogs to discover among all three lists.

 ## darktheme.club